 (2)

 where is the Heaviside function that is null when , and has the value 1 otherwise.
 The mean CRPS is averaged on the calibration, respectively the validation periods, on all days.
-[Bontron(2004)] proposed a decomposition of this score into a sharpness and an accuracy terms.
+[Bontron(2004)] proposed a decomposition of this score interpreted into a sharpness and an accuracy terms.

 In order to compare the value of the score in regard to a reference, one often considers its skill score expression, and use the climatological distribution as the reference.
 The CRPSS (Continuous Ranked Probability Skill Score) is thus defined as following: